TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 23/Acts 23.17.md

 ---

-And Paul called unto him one of the centurions, and said, Bring this young man unto the chief captain; for he hath something to tell him.
+Paul summoned one of the centurions, and said, "Bring this young man to the commanding officer, for he has something to tell him."